ch1seL/JStream/README.md

 # JStreamAsyncNet

-Easy way to serialize and desirialize objects from/to a async stream
+Easy way to serialize and desirialize objects from/to an async stream

 ## How to use